2020 Social Media Study

 The pre-election and post-election questionnaires have the same content, affording repeated measures of the same constructs.
 The questionnaire covers voter turnout and candidate choice in the 2020 presidential primaries and general election, the coronavirus pandemic, the economy, feeling thermometers, feelings about how things are going in the country, trust in institutions, political knowledge and misinformation, political participation, political stereotyping, political diversity of social networks, and campaign/policy issues including health insurance, immigration, guns, and climate change.

 The ANES 2020 Social Media Study was designed to allow direct linkage of survey responses with data from participants’ Facebook accounts.
-Access to Facebook data is expected to become available in 2021 through a restricted access process that will require authorization from the IRB at the data analyst’s home institution.
+Access to Facebook data is expected to become available through a restricted access process that will require authorization from the IRB at the data analyst’s home institution.
 More information will be posted here as it becomes available.